Invariant Distributions for homogeneous flows: Introduction

 The paper is organized as follows.
 In section~\ref{sec:2} we deal with partially hyperbolic flows on compact manifolds.
 In section~\ref{sec:3} give the background on homogeneous flows that allows us to reduce the analysis to the solvable and semi-simple cases.
 A further reduction is to consider quasi-unipotent flows (sect.~\ref{sec:4}) and partially hyperbolic flows (sect.~\ref{sec:5}) on finite-volume non-compact manifolds; then the main theorem follows easily (sect.~\ref{sec:6}).
 Finally, in section~\ref{sec:7} we state a general conjecture on the stability of homogeneous flows and a couple of more general related open problems.

+{\bf Acknowledgments.} The authors wish to thank A.~Katok for several comments on the first version of this paper which led to a significant improvement of the exposition and of the results.

-{\bf Acknowledgments} Livio Flaminio was supported in part by the Labex~CEMPI (ANR-11-LABX-07).
-Giovanni Forni was supported by NSF grant DMS~1201534.
-Federico Rodriguez Hertz was supported by NSF grant DMS~1201326.
-Livio Flaminio would also like to thank the Department Mathematics of the University of Maryland, College Park, for its hospitality during the preparation of this paper.
+L.~Flaminio was supported in part by the Labex~CEMPI (ANR-11-LABX-07).
+G.~Forni was supported by NSF grant DMS~1201534.
+F.~Rodriguez Hertz was supported by NSF grant DMS~1201326.
+L.~Flaminio would also like to thank the Department Mathematics of the University of Maryland, College Park, for its hospitality during the preparation of this paper.